ignc-research/arena-tools/README.md

 - Click on Elements->Add Flatland Object.
 A widget will be added on the left and the default Flatland Model for objects will be added to the scene.
-- Choose a model YAML file by clicking on the button in the widget
+- Choose a model YAML file by double clicking the item in the scene
-- Drag the model around to position it in the scene.
-- Delete the object by clicking on Delete or by selecting it in the scene and hitting DELETE on your keyboard.
 - Rotate object by holding CTRL while clicking on the object (keep mouse button pressed) and dragging the mouse.

 # Flatland Model Editor